chiotti/kettle/wp-content/plugins/stripe-payments/readme.txt

 == Changelog ==

+= 2.0.6 =
+- [New API]: Customer info and card data is now saved on Stripe unless "Do Not Save Card Data on Stripe" option is enabled.
+- [New API]: Added "Perfill Logged In User Name and Email" option to prefill corresponding payment popup fields with logged in user's name and email.
+- Added 'asp_stripe_order_register_post_type_args' filter to override 'stripe-order' post type args.

+= 2.0.5 =
+- [New API]: Fixed payment popup was not scrollable on Apple devices.
+- [New API]: Added "Send Emails In Parallel" option that should speed up checkout process.
+- [New API]: Removed excess output for buttons when new API is used.

+= 2.0.4 =
+- [New API]: Added "Popup Default Country" option that sets default country on payment popup for billing and shipping address.
+- Minor bugfixes for the new API.

+= 2.0.3 =
+- [New API]: Fixed new API was enabled by default.
+Now you need to disable "Enable Legacy Checkout API" option on Advanced Settings tab to use new API.
+- [New API]: Fixed popup button text was empty on plugin update.
+- [New API]: Fixed popup form was not scrollable on some mobile devices.
+- [New API]: Added white background for popup item logo.
+- [New API]: Fixed product description wasn't passed to Stripe.
+- [New API]: Fixed customer_email shortcode parameter was ignored.
+- [New API]: Added customer_name shortcode parameter to prefill customer name in payment popup.

+= 2.0.2 =
+- [New API]: Fixed checkout error when both billing and shipping address collection enabled.
+- [New API]: Fixed popup JavaScript caching issue.

+= 2.0.1 =
+- Important: This is a major upgrade.
+We advise that you backup your site before upgrading the plugin.
+- Added new SCA compliant API for checkout.
+There is a new payment popup that utilizes SCA-complaint payment process.
+- You can enable the new SCA compliant checkout by going to the "Advanced Settings Menu" of the plugin then unchecking the "Enable Legacy Checkout API" checkbox.
+- By default it uses the legacy API to ensure that it is a smooth upgrade.
+We don't want your checkout process to be broken after the upgrade.

 = 1.9.25 =
 - Fixed improper frontend total amount display in some circumstances.
 - Fixed total amount was displayed instead of item price in some circumstances.